ros-controls/ros2_control_demos/example_12/doc/userdoc.rst

 4. Check if the hardware interface loaded properly, by opening another terminal and executing

-    At this stage the reference interfaces of controllers are listed under `command_interfaces` when `ros2 control list_hardware_interfaces` command is executed.
-The output should be something like this:

    .. code-block:: shell

     ros2 control list_hardware_interfaces

+   The output should be something like this:

    .. code-block:: shell